 Hiking amongst incredible panoramic landscapes of rugged snow-capped peaks, a trek to Everest Base Camp offers a first-hand view of this iconic mountain steeped in legend and history.

-Reaching heights of 5400 metres and with trekking for up to seven hours a day, a trek to Everest Base Camp is not for the faint-hearted.
+Reaching heights of 5400 metres and trekking for up to seven hours a day, a trek to Everest Base Camp is not for the faint-hearted.
 And while you don’t need to be an athlete to tackle its heights, a good level of fitness coupled with a sense of adventure will not go amiss.

 It is important to remember on any trek in the Himalayas that you will be away from the familiar creature comforts of home – trekking is an adventure after all!
 Throughout your trek however you will benefit from the aid and knowledge of your Sherpa guide, one of Nepal’s most famous ethnic groups that have been helping with trekking expeditions since the 1920s.
-And by bedding down for the night in cosy family run lodges you will gain intriguing insight into daily life of the people living in the region.
+And by bedding down for the night in cozy family-run lodges you will gain intriguing insight into daily life of the people living in the region.
 These lodges also allow you to develop a sense of community with fellow trekkers as you exchange stories over a glass of warm milk as a fire crackles in the corner before settling down for the night in preparation for the next day of trekking ahead.